texnixe/kirby-selectplus/README.md

 This plugin is provided "as is" with no guarantee.
 Use it at your own risk and always test it yourself before using it in a production environment.
 If you find any issues, please create a new issue.

+## Changelog

+1.2.0 Fixed an issue where the page could not be saved using the save button due to required fields.

 ## License

 The Selectplus plugin is open-sourced software licensed under the [MIT license](http://www.opensource.org/licenses/mit-license.php).